 It’s the best way to see which your target audience responds to most strongly—so you can double down and improve your holiday marketing ROI.

 “Marketing in-store with pop-up materials corresponding with online graphics, social media posts, and emails can create a winning strategy.
 Shoppers are so inundated with marketing messages that they will need to see a retailer’s message multiple times before really seeing the message,” says Mikey Moran, founder and CEO of Private Label Extensions.

 Earlier, we mentioned that email is a channel with the potential to drive tons of new and existing customers to your holiday marketing promotions.

 Use your email campaigns to drive traffic to your website or brick-and-mortar store through:

 - Gift guides.
 Help people decide which products to give their loved ones with gift guides.
 Round up your most popular products gifted to men, women, children, and partners.

 - Giveaways.
 Incentivize your subscribers to engage elsewhere by running a competition.
-For example, have every new customer tweet about the item on their wishlist and tag your brand.
-The winner gets a $100 voucher to spend in-store.
+For example, have every new customer post on X about the item on their wishlist and tag your brand.
+The winner gets a $100 voucher to spend in-store or online.

 - Subscriber-only flash sales.
 Stand out amongst the Black Friday emails by offering discounts, flash sales, or coupon codes.
 The catch?
 They’re only available to those on your mailing list.
 It will help you grow your list for post-holiday retargeting.